Creating a Retargeting Campaign for your E-commerce Website

 What is retargeting?

-Retargeting is a way to reconnect with visitors to your website to remind them to return to your site and eventually convert.
+Retargeting allows you to reconnect with website visitors, reminding them to return to your site and eventually convert.

 In this scenario, you have very little control over their journey.